How to squat Properly – Guide to good squat form

 If you are a beginner or haven’t squatted much, then following the steps in this guide will give you a solid technique that you can build upon.
 So, let’s get to it.

 My co-coach for Online Strength Academy, Brandon, is the one squatting in the video.
 He has a naturally great looking squat.
-It’s a pretty detailed video and I will post the written steps below it.
+It’s a pretty detailed video and each step is written out in order below it.

 I hope you enjoyed the vid and learned a lot from it.
 Just to recap, the general steps are: